What Are Calcineurin Inhibitors?

 Topical calcineurin inhibitors are applied in a thin layer on affected areas of skin twice daily.
 Use of these medications should be discontinued when the signs and symptoms of atopic dermatitis resolve.
 If symptoms do not improve within 6 weeks, patients should be re-examined by their doctor.3,4

 Protopic ointment is used to treat moderate to severe atopic dermatitis.
 Protopic comes in two strengths: 0.03% tacrolimus and 0.1% tacrolimus.
-The more potent strength Protopic, tacrolimus 0.1%, is only indicated in individuals older than 15 years.
+The more potent strength Protopic, tacrolimus 0.1%, is only indicated in individuals 16 years and older.
 The tacrolimus 0.03% ointment can be used in individuals aged 2 years and older.3 Elidel cream only comes in one strength: 1% pimecrolimus.
 Elidel is used to treat mild to moderate atopic dermatitis in adults and children over the age of 2.4

 Common side effects experienced by patients using Protopic include skin burning or stinging when first applied.
 These side effects tend to lessen after several applications of the medication.3 The most common side effects experienced by people using Elidel include skin burning, headache, colds, cough, flu, and viral infections.4 Although no causal relationship has been established, the United States Food and Drug Administration (FDA) has issued a black box warning that rare cases of cancer (skin cancer and lymphoma) have been reported in patients using topical calcineurin inhibitors.1,5

-These are not all the possible side effects of Protopic.
-Patients should talk to their doctor about what to expect with treatment with Protopic.
+These are not all the possible side effects of calcineurin inhibitors.
+Patients should talk to their doctor about what to expect with treatment with calcineurin inhibitors.

 Additional things to know